getCode()

 // Exception handling code

-function is a PHP built-in function that returns the code associated with an exception.
+The getCode() method is a built-in method of the Exception class that returns the error code associated with an exception.
 This code can be useful in identifying the type of exception that was thrown.

 <?php